What is equity release?

 The myths about equity release

 - I can’t release equity if I have an outstanding mortgage – Yes, you can, but you will need to pay off your existing mortgage balance at the same time.
+Just be aware that using equity release to repay existing debts or mortgages may cost more in the long-term.

 - I’ll leave my family in debt – Your beneficiaries will never have to repay more than your home sells for, even if it is less than the amount owed.